 Grey And Steel Blue

-Powder blue has ruled the fantasy hair world for some time, but it’s a grey-inspired hue that really gets our beauty-loving hearts beating faster.
+Powder blue has ruled the colorful hair world for some time, but it’s a grey-inspired hue that really gets our beauty-loving hearts beating faster.

 Grey And Violet

 As a general rule, well-blended colors are our favorites.
 This mix of cool violet and grey creates such drama that we like it best on blunt, short cuts.
 When you have a powerhouse color like this, length isn’t mandatory.